DR Congo entry requirements for Uganda passport holders

 Valid passport

-Your Ugandan passport needs at least 6 months of remaining validity from your date of entry into DR Congo.
-Airlines at Entebbe check this before boarding — if your passport expires sooner, you will be denied boarding.Required
+Your Ugandan passport needs at least 6 months of validity from your entry date into DR Congo.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket